harvard-nrg/scanbuddy/docs/source/user_docs.rst

 What You Will Need
 ^^^^^^^^^^^^^^^^^^
 Scanbuddy should be run on a standalone machine (separate from the scanner host PC) that runs Linux and you have sudo privileges.
-We've used several distibutions of Linux in development (ubuntu, debian, asahi) and all have run Scanbuddy successfully.
+We've used several distributions of Linux in development (ubuntu, debian, asahi) and all have run Scanbuddy successfully.
 Scanbuddy may work on MacOS and/or Windows, though it has not been tested by the developers.
 The Scanbuddy machine should have 16 GB of RAM if possible.
 It may still work with less memory depending on the size of the data being acquired.
-The machine should be capable of running a web broswer and Docker.
+The machine should be capable of running a web browser and Docker.
 You will also need a monitor to connect to the machine to display the motion plots.

 .. note::
      Take a look at installing Docker on Linux `here <https://docs.docker.com/engine/install/>`_.

 Samba Share
 ^^^^^^^^^^^
-Data streaming from the scanner to the Scanbuddy machine should be setup via a Samba share mount.
+Data streaming from the scanner to the Scanbuddy machine should be set up via a Samba share mount.
 Samba enables the scanner to stream dicom data directly to the Scanbuddy machine so that Scanbuddy can build the motion plots and display them when the scan ends.

 Let's get Samba up and running!
 First thing to do, install Samba: